 There are currently three FDA-approved treatments for SMA that treat the underlying genetic cause of SMA through distinct mechanisms, to enhance the production and availability of SMN protein throughout the body.
-These treatments improve outcomes for SMA.
-None of these treatments are cures.
+These treatments improve outcomes for SMA, but none of them are cures.

-NUSINERSEN (SPINRAZATM)
+NUSINERSEN (SPINRAZA[TM])